twstewart42/wheel-of-misfortune/README.md

 A role-playing game for incident management training

 ## Hosted
-I will be hosting a demo of this via a static S3 bucket...more info to come
+A live demo of this project is available to view at http://wom.twstewart.me/

+It is hosted as a static site in an AWS S3 bucket

 # Credits